Puppet Enterprise quick start guide for *nix users

-Follow these instructions to quickly install a Puppet agent.
+Follow these instructions to quickly install a Puppet agent in a *nix environment.
+A computer running the Puppet agent is usually referred to as an “agent node”.
 The Puppet agent regularly pulls configuration catalogs from a Puppet master and applies them locally.
 These instructions include how to sign the agent certificate request in the console.

 3. Hello, world!

 Follow these instructions to learn the fundamentals of writing a Puppet module.
 You’ll write a very simple module that contains classes to manage your motd (message of the day) and create a Hello, World! notification on the command line.

 5. Add classes from the console

 Next, you’ll add a class to your Puppet agent by following these instructions.
 The class you’ll install is derived from the module used in the module installation quick start guide.

 6. Classifying nodes and managing users